mseijse01/finance-integration/README.md

 2. **Transform**: Process and normalize the data for database storage
 3. **Load**: Store in PostgreSQL database via SQLAlchemy models
 4. **Visualize**: Generate interactive charts with Plotly through Flask routes
+5. **Download**: Export stock data as CSV files (raw or transformed) for offline analysis

+## 📥 Data Download

+Each stock on the dashboard includes two download options:

+- **Download [SYMBOL] Data (CSV)**: Download the transformed dataset including calculated fields like moving averages and volatility
+- **Download Raw Data**: Download the original API data without transformations

+This feature allows data scientists and analysts to perform their own analysis using the raw or processed data.

 ## 🤝 Contributing